 Epson believes that to achieve the goals stated in its Management Philosophy, its suppliers must understand the Management Philosophy and comply with the Epson Supplier Code of Conduct.

-The Epson Group Supplier Guidelines (now called the Supplier Guidelines) were created in 2005 to inform suppliers about Epson's procurement policies and requirements.
+The Epson Group Procurement Guidelines (now called the Epson Group Supplier Guidelines) were established in 2005 to inform suppliers about Epson's procurement policies and requirements.
 In 2008, the Epson Supplier Code of Conduct was added as an appendix to the Epson Group Supplier Guidelines.
 Epson's Code of Conduct was based on the code of conduct created by the Electronic Industry Citizenship Coalition (EICC), now called the Responsible Business Alliance (RBA).

 The Epson Group Supplier Guidelines reflect international requirements.
-They are intended to help ensure that our suppliers work with us as partners to meet quality, cost, and delivery (QCD) obligations and maintain compliance with requirements in areas such as human rights, labor, health and safety, environment, ethics, and trade control and security, as well as information security.
+They are intended to help ensure that our suppliers work with us as partners to meet quality, cost, and delivery (QCD) obligations and maintain compliance with requirements in areas such as human rights, labor, health and safety, environment, ethics, trade control and ensuring security in the supply chain, as well as information security.
 The content is periodically revised to maintain consistency with the latest RBA Code of Conduct.

-Over the 17-year history of the Guidelines, we have asked all suppliers to comply with the requirements and have asked our major direct suppliers of production materials to sign a formal agreement.
+Over the 18-year history of the Guidelines, we have asked all suppliers to comply with the requirements and have asked our major suppliers to sign a formal agreement.